-A: The grade book in Canvas will be updated regularly (almost weekly, if possible) so that you are aware of your current progress in the course.
+A: The grade book in Canvas will be updated regularly (almost weekly, if possible) so that you are aware of your current progress in the course and can make informed decisions about your continuation.
 This is done to promote transparency and accountability, which should prompt you to take action and seek academic help if you are not pleased with your current performance.
+The grade book with Midterm 1 grades is usually updated before the drop deadline.
+The same applies to Midterm 2 grades, which are released before the Pass/No Pass deadline.

-Please utilize my student hours (they are for you!) or email me to schedule an appointment.
-I am always willing to meet with and help you.
+Please utilize my student hours (they are for you!), visit the TA office hours (they are brilliant!), or email us to schedule an appointment.
+We are always willing to meet with and help you.